tardypad/sailfishos-daily-comics/info/comic addition.md

 ### Technical:
 - format is JPEG with ".jpg" extension
 - remove the not necessary surrounding parts of the strip
-- maximum width is 600 pixels
+- maximum width and height is 600 pixels
 - minimize the size (remove metadata/use proper compression/...)

 ### Remarks: